 Human spaceflight has become increasingly complicated over the past decade.
 This month marks a transition from Expedition 71 to Expedition 72 on the International Space Station (ISS), as well as a privately funded Polaris Dawn operating in high orbit.
 ISS incorporates modules from Russia, the United States, the European Space Agency (ESA) and Japan.
 Expected launches include Soyuz MS-26 and Dragon Crew-9, and the next returns to earth from ISS include Starliner (sans crew), Dragon Crew-8 and Soyuz MS-25.

 At this writing, ISS hosts seven astronauts and cosmonauts participating in Expedition 71, plus two astronauts arriving from Starliner on its crewed test flight.
-In the Meantime, China operates its third and current Taingong space station comprising three modules launched between April 2021 and October 2022.
+In the Meantime, China operates its third and current Tiangong space station comprising three modules launched between April 2021 and October 2022.
 Tiangong currently hosts three taikonauts who arrived on Shenzhou 18, a Chinese-designed spacecraft modeled on Soyuz.
 May 2023 holds the current record for number of persons in orbit with eleven aboard ISS and six at Taingong.

 Private Industry Launches into Space